szaimen/Nextcloud-NAS-Guide/README.md

 1. **Connect** the power-cable, HDMI-display, USB-mouse and -keyboard to your server
 1. **Power on** your server and **open the BIOS/UEFI** by pressing `[F2]`
 1. **Load the BIOS/UEFI defaults** by pressing `[F9]` and `[ENTER]` to confirm
-1. The server might reboot now and you should **open the BIOS/UEFI** by pressing `[F2]` again.
-If it doesn't reboot, just continue with the next steps.
-1. **Open the Advanced Menu** by clicking on the Advanced button in the top right corner
+1. **Now open the Advanced Menu** by clicking on the Advanced button in the top right corner
 1. **Set the Fan Control Mode to quiet** by clicking on the `Cooling` tab.
 In the `CPU Fan Header` section, select `Fan Control Mode` and choose **Quiet**
 1. **Set a Supervisor password** by clicking on the `Security` tab.
 In the `Passwords` section, click on `Set Supervisor Password` and type in a **password**.
 Store it at a safe place!
 1. Configure your server to **boot automatically after a power failure** by clicking on the `Power` tab.
 In the `Secondary Power Settings` section, click on `After Power Failure` and choose **Power On**